Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

-\textbf{Efficiency and accuracy of feedbacks}: For each approach, we counted the number of preferences that the participants provided (see Fig.~\ref{fig:ExpertNumPreferences}).
-All \allchanged but one of the \allsame experts gave more preferences through \textsc{Interactive-UI} than \textsc{Pairwise-UI}.
-On average, the users gave 86.7\% more preferences over the same time when using \textsc{Interactive-UI}.
-We also evaluated the number of mistakes that the experts made in these preferences based on the true reward we have for the task.
-Experts generally have a lower error rate when using \textsc{Interactive-UI} (10.8\% error rate of the preferences) compared to \textsc{Pairwise-UI} (12.8 \% of the preferences).
-To sum up, \textsc{Interactive-UI} yields more preferences in total, and the error rate is lower than \textsc{Pairwise-UI}. \changed{ Often following our initial instructions, participants found comparisons with the exploration view on average one third of the time.
-They were often successful with lower error rates, more preferences, and better policies.}
+\emph{Efficiency and the feedback's accuracy}: For each approach, we tabulated the number of preferences that the participants supplied (see Fig.~\ref{fig:ExpertNumPreferences}).
+All experts \allchanged but one \allsame offered more preferences with \textsc{Interactive-UI} than \textsc{Pairwise-UI}.
+On average, users supplied 86.7\% more in the same span of time when using \textsc{Interactive-UI}.
+We also factored in the number of mistakes that the experts made in their preference indications, based on the true reward known for the task.
+Their error rate was generally lower with \textsc{Interactive-UI} (10.8\% of preferences) as compared to \textsc{Pairwise-UI} (12.8\%).
+In summary, \textsc{Interactive-UI} yields more preferences in total, along with an error rate lower than \textsc{Pairwise-UI}'s. \changed{ Adhering to the initial instructions fairly well, participants obtained comparison candidates from the exploration view about a third of the time.
+They often succeeded in producing lower error rates, more preferences, and better policies.}